AaronGullickson/mekhq-blog/README.md

 #relative or absolute path to your mekhq directory including trailing /
 mekhq_path = "../Programs/mekhq-0.47.5/"

+#path to user data for getting portraits
+user_data_path = "../Programs/megamek_data/"

 #the name of your campaign file within the campaigns directory of your
 #mekhq directory
 campaign_file = 'Flaming Devil Monkeys30740904.cpnx'
 ```

 The `mekhq_path` entry should provide a relative or absolute path to your MekHQ directory.
 The `campaign_file` entry should contain the name of the campaign file you wish to load.
+The `user_data_path` should be a relative or absolute path to the user's custom data directory (as set up in MegaMek's client settings) so that portraits can also be pulled from this directory.

 Once you have made and saved these changes, you can run the python file from the command line: